That Song VietJet Plays When You Land — "Hello Vietnam"

 Every VietJet flight landing in Vietnam plays the same song.
 It started as an unreleased French demo and became an anthem for six million overseas Vietnamese.

-The song is called Hello Vietnam.
-It is VietJet Air's signature welcome tune.
+It's called Hello Vietnam.
+VietJet's signature welcome tune.

-Hello Vietnam was originally Bonjour Vietnam, written and composed by French singer Marc Lavoine in 2005, performed by Belgian-Vietnamese singer Pham Quynh Anh.
-It was an unreleased demo until a friend uploaded it online.
-During Lunar New Year 2006, it went viral across Vietnamese diaspora communities.
+The song started life as Bonjour Vietnam, written by French singer-songwriter Marc Lavoine in 2005 and performed by Phạm Quỳnh Anh, a Belgian singer of Vietnamese descent.
+It was an unreleased demo — until a friend put it online.
+During Lunar New Year 2006, it went viral across the Vietnamese diaspora.

-In 2008, an English version was released.
-That same year, it was performed on Paris By Night episode 92, the largest entertainment show for overseas Vietnamese.
-It became one of the defining songs of the global Vietnamese diaspora.
-Combined YouTube views number in the tens of millions.
+An English version came out in 2008.
+That same year, it was performed on Paris By Night episode 92 — the biggest entertainment show for overseas Vietnamese — and became one of the community's defining songs.
+YouTube plays run into the tens of millions.

-Over six million Vietnamese live overseas.
-Many are refugees who fled after the war, along with their children and grandchildren.
-For second- and third-generation Viet Kieu, Vietnam is a place that exists only in their parents' stories.
+More than six million Vietnamese live overseas, many of them refugees who left after the war and their descendants.
+For the second and third generations, Vietnam is a country that exists only in their parents' stories.

-After circulating online in 2005, the song spread from Paris to California, Sydney to Toronto.
-It became known as the "unofficial national anthem" of overseas Vietnamese.
+After surfacing online in 2005, it spread from Paris to California, Sydney to Toronto.
+People started calling it the "unofficial anthem" of overseas Vietnamese.

-VietJet Air plays Hello Vietnam as its welcome song on all flights landing in Vietnam.
-It loops from touchdown through taxiing to the gate.
+VietJet Air made Hello Vietnam its landing song on all flights arriving in Vietnam.
+It plays on a loop from touchdown through taxiing.

-Besides Hello Vietnam, VietJet switches to festive tracks like Happy New Year before Lunar New Year.
-During the April 30 Reunification Day and May Day holidays, cabin crews also film special onboard video versions.
+Around Lunar New Year, VietJet switches to festive tracks like Happy New Year.
+During the April 30 Reunification Day and May Day holidays, cabin crews film special onboard versions.

-The song is on Spotify, YouTube, and other platforms.
-Search for "Hello Vietnam Quynh Anh" or "Bonjour Vietnam."
+It's on Spotify, YouTube, and other platforms.
+Search "Hello Vietnam Quynh Anh" or "Bonjour Vietnam."

 The English and French versions share the same melody but have slightly different lyrics.